TIGRLab/datman-dashboard/docs/developer.rst

 the app).
 These have been organized into blueprints (``dashboard/blueprints``) that group related functionality together.

-If a blueprint requires any HTML it is stored inside a 'templates' folder nested within the blueprint.
+If a blueprint requires any HTML, it is stored inside a 'templates' folder nested within the blueprint.
 All other HTML templates are in ``dashboard/templates/``.
 Templates with `_snip.html` or in a 'snips' subfolder are used as reusable pieces embedded in other pages.